Part of the Checksmart chain · locations

 At this 727 W Ajo Way CheckSmart location in Tucson, you can apply for payday loans, title loans, and check cashing services.
 Call 520-746-3200 to speak with staff about eligibility, loan amounts, and repayment terms.
 The team can answer questions about what documentation you'll need and walk you through the application process for AZ residents.

 Bring a valid ID, proof of income, and an active checking account when you visit this Tucson CheckSmart to apply.
-If you need cash fast—whether for medical bills, car repairs, or other emergencies—same-day funding is available.
+If you need cash fast—whether for medical bills, car repairs, or other emergencies—provider-stated funding timing is available.
 CheckSmart specializes in serving Tucson residents who need quick access to funds between paychecks.

 Services & Features